vaisest/caesura/README.md

 ### 7. Upload transcodes

-> [!CAUTION]
+> [!WARNING]
 > You are responsible for everything you upload.
 >
-> Misuse of this application can easily result in the loss of your upload privileges.
+> Misuse of this application can result in the loss of your upload privileges.

 Run the `upload` command with the source as an argument.